WildernessLabs/Documentation/Samples/index.md

 * **[Changing colors of RGB LED with a Potentiometer](Netduino/PotentiometerControlled_RgbLed)** - Changing the color of an RGB LED with an `AnalogPort` potentiometer.
 * **[SD Card IO](Netduino/SDCardIO)** - Reading and writing to an SD card using `File.IO`.
 * **[Web Request](Netduino/WebRequest)** - Connecting to the internet and making an `HttpWebRequest`.

+### Contributing

+All samples in the [WildernessLabs Documentation repo](https://github.com/WildernessLabs/Documentation/Samples/Netduino/) are distributed under the Apache 2 license.
+If you have a cool sample that you'd like to document and share, please submit a pull request!
+We love quality contributions.

 ## Additional NETMF Samples